jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 There the inner constructor `inherits` the doc from the `Element class`, because we added the `cref` attribute pointing to it.
 Here's a resulting tool tip:

+`[ TODO: A picture that is more to the point about hovering the Element class name might be better. ]`

 <img src="image-2.png" width="500" />

 Yes, it's lazy!
 But efficient.

-But it's still quite cluttered with comment.
-Half the code above is still comment.
+This is all fine and well, but our code may still feel cluttered with all those comments, because eventually, they've got to live somewhere.

 ### Reuse the Comments Anywhere!

+Where'd the code go?
 To find our code back, we can use a trick, making things much easier.
 I like to put my comments in a file called `docs.cs`:

 ```cs
 /// <summary>